 Place the anchors in the room

-To get a good position there are some rules of thumb for the placement of the six anchors.
+To get a good result there are some rules of thumb for the placement of the anchors:

 - The anchors should be evenly distributed around the flying volume and at least 2m apart.